layo02/Deep-Learning-Hardware-Benchmark/README.md

 Table 2: Information of the setups used as the benchmark baseline for comparison.

-Below is the summarized visualizations of our baseline results that are created using SAS JMP.
+Below is the summarized visualizations of our baseline results (the results for the alternative approach are obmited) that are created using SAS JMP.
 We included a compiled results in `results/results.csv` for reference.

 ![](images/Total%20Execution%20Time.png)
-Figure 4: Total Execution Time between the setups.
+Figure 4: Total Execution Time between the setups when trained on the **original MNIST** and **Zalando** datasets.

 ![](images/Total%20Inference%20Time.png)
-Figure 5: Total Inference Time between the setups.
+Figure 5: Total Inference Time between the setups when validated on the **Zalando** datasets.

 ![](images/Bottleneck%26FLOPS.png)
 Figure 6: The bottlenecking factor and the number of theoretical FLOPS between the setups.